 - When pasta is done, drain, and reserve 1/2 cup of the starchy cooking liquid.

 - Gently fold in tomatoes, tuna and artichoke hearts, stirring carefully to combine.
 Heat over low heat for a minute or so, just until everything is warmed through.
-Serve immediately with a good squeeze of lemon, if you like!
+Serve immediately with a good squeeze of lemon, Parmesan cheese and crushed red pepper, if you like!